Worship at

 join us any Sunday from 9.30am to pray for the service & those attending.

-(On 2nd Sundays help us pray for world peace)
+(On 2nd Sundays 9.15am start and help us pray for world peace)

 For more information on our Sunday morning services, click here: